IBM-Cloud/techxchange-labs/docs/celab-1565/55-build-from-source.md

 ### Create a registry access secret

 1. Go to https://cloud.ibm.com/codeengine/projects
-   * Alternatively, use the navigation menu to go to the Code Engine Projects page: ☰ > Code Engine > Projects.
+   * Alternatively, use the navigation menu to go to the Code Engine Projects page: ☰ > Containers > Serverless > Projects.
 1. Select the project you created previously.
 1. Select **Secrets and configmaps** in the left menu.
 1. Click **Create**.